Alex-dev-angel/openalgo-chrome/Knowledge.md

 # OpenAlgo Options Scalping Extension - Knowledge Base

-This document details the features, user instructions, and implementation logic for the OpenAlgo Options Scalping Extension (v2.0).
+This document details the features, user instructions, and implementation logic for the OpenAlgo Options Scalping Extension (v2.4).

 ## 1. Project Objective

 Upgrade the existing OpenAlgo Chrome extension from a simple order placement tool to a feature-rich **Options Scalping Interface**.
-The new design focuses on speed, clean UI, and direct integration with OpenAlgo Python backend APIs.
+The new design focuses on speed, clean UI, and direct integration with OpenAlgo Python backend APIs and WebSockets for real-time data.

 ---